tr1ten/Neet/Readme.md

 ## To-Dos
 <!-- list of todos -->
 - [ ] Add common algorithms and data structures along with tests
-- [ ] Support user customization of templates
+- [x] Support user customization of templates
 - [ ] Inject templates into web pages

 ## Contributing

-If you would like to contribute to Neet, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+You can contribute to Neet by creating a pull request on GitHub.
+Please make sure that your pull request adheres to the following guidelines:
+1. New Template should be added in the `src/templates` folder with proper test cases.
+2. Code should be properly formatted using [Prettier](https://prettier.io/).
 ## License

 Neet is licensed under the [MIT License](LICENSE).